Antonio de la Torre (actor): Established career

 He starred as an anthropophagous tailor in Manuel Martín Cuenca's Cannibal (2013).

 Another collaboration with Alberto Rodríguez, a brief supporting performance as the father of missing girls in crime thriller Marshland (2014), clinched him an additional Goya Award nomination.

 He starred alongside Luis Callejo in The Fury of a Patient Man (2016), playing a quiet, well-groomed man patiently waiting to enact vengeance.
 Also in 2016, he starred alongside Roberto Álamo in Rodrigo Sorogoyen's crime thriller May God Save Us playing the role of a lonely and stuttering police inspector tracking down a rapist and killer of elderly women in Madrid.

 With The Realm (2018), a new collaboration with Sorogoyen, De la Torre won his first Goya Award for Best Leading Performance, playing Manuel López-Vidal, a well-positioned regional politician whose life crumbles upon the unravelling of a corruption case.
 He also landed a Best Supporting Actor nomination at the same ceremony for his role as Pepe Mujica in A Twelve-Year Night.
 In order to prepare for the latter role, involving Mujica's long time in captivity under the civic-military dictatorship, de la Torre lost 15 kg and worked on improving his Uruguayan accent.

 For his portrayal of a man who evades the Francoist repression for 33 years hiding in his house in The Endless Trench (2019), he earned a new Goya Award for Best Actor nomination.

 De la Torre co-hosted the 37th Goya Awards gala along with Clara Lago in February 2023.
 His supporting performance in The Movie Teller (2023), portraying a hard-working and humble Chilean man disabled in an accident, demanded De la Torre to work on his Chilean accent.
-In 2024, he appeared as a maquis guerrilla figher in black comedy film We Treat Women Too Well, and in a bit part as a snooty posh parent in Father There Is Only One 4.
+In 2024, he appeared as a maquis guerrilla fighter in black comedy film We Treat Women Too Well, and in a bit part as a snooty posh parent in Father There Is Only One 4.
 He also lost 30 kg to play the role of a terminally ill patient in Pilar Palomero's Glimmers.

 Also in 2024, De la Torre shot the thriller film Los Tigres, resuming collaboration with Alberto Rodríguez with a leading role as an industrial diver.
-Likewise, he landed the titular role of serial killer Juan Díaz de Garayo, aka Sacamantecas, in David Pérez Sañudo's Sacamantecas, set in late 19th-century Vitoria-Gasteiz.
-In October 2025, he was reported to have joined the cast of The Black Ball.
+Likewise, he landed the titular role of serial killer Juan Díaz de Garayo, aka Sacamantecas, in David Pérez Sañudo's The Harvester, set in late 19th-century Vitoria-Gasteiz.
+In October 2025, he was reported to have joined the cast of La bola negra.